 The United Pentecostal Church & Lee Stoneking At The United Nations

-This article doesn't yet share a full report.
-It is being posted before being completed due to all the hoopla on social media surrounding the appearance of United Pentecostal Church minister Elton Leroy "Lee" Stoneking, who spoke briefly at the United Nations on April 22, 2015.
+This is being posted due to all the hoopla on social media surrounding the appearance of United Pentecostal Church minister Elton Leroy "Lee" Stoneking, who spoke briefly at the United Nations on April 22, 2015.
 I have included a number of screen shots so people may see for themselves some of what transpired.
 Many more still need to be added.
 Most of these you will need to click on the links to view.

 Tillman Chapel is found on the first floor of The Church Center for the United Nations, a twelve story building, located across the street from the United Nations.
 It is owned by the United Methodist Church, specifically the United Methodist Women, and is not part of the UN.
 It is referred to as the UN Chapel.
 Located on the southwest corner of First Avenue and 44th Street, the chapel is named for Sadie Wilson Tillman, a former president of the United Methodist Women.
 The address is 777 U.N.
 Plaza (44th Street), New York, NY.